danielwestfall/pacmen/README.md

 * JavaScript

 ## Setup
 Feel free to fork it and make your own changes.
 You can also download the files to your local machine, unzip them into a folder, and play the game in your local browser.
-Or you can check out the project here (https://danielwestfall.github.io/pacmen/pacmen.html).
+Or you can [check out the project here!](https://danielwestfall.github.io/pacmen/pacmen.html).

 Click the Add PacMan button to generate a PacMan who will travel at a random velocity.
 The Start Game button starts the motion!
 You can add more PacMen even after the game begins.